mendix/docs/content/developerportal/deploy/integrate-with-mendix-sso.md

 ## 1 Introduction

 {{% alert type="warning" %}}
 The AppCloudServices module has been deprecated.
-Enabling single sign on with your Mendix account is now managed by the MendixSSO module.
+Enabling single sign-on with your Mendix account is now managed by the MendixSSO module.
 Please see [Mendix Single Sign-On](mendix-sso) for more information.

 This documentation is only meant for users with legacy applications which still use AppCloudServices.
 {{% /alert %}}